446163/work/u7a3b.md

 	Explanation of policies to manage IT security threats.
 	Explanation of guidelines to manage IT security threats.

-	In college we have these polices, e.g. no to certain websites, this is why we have the software black access and so on organisational policies
+	In college we have these polices, e.g. no to certain websites, this is why we have the software block access and so on organisational policies
 	the copyright law(s)
 	software acquisition